NuroDev/untypeable/packages/spacex/README.md

 ## 🦄 Usage

-Create a new client instance with the `SwapiRouter` & your desired fetch handler
+Create a new client instance with the `SpaceXRouter` & your desired fetch handler

 ```typescript
 import { createTypeLevelClient } from "untypeable";